AaronBPaden/whiteborder-aaronbpaden.gmail.com/readme.md

 This extension will create a white border around the display.
 This should allow Sinden Lightguns to work even if there isn't support for custom overlays in the application.

+You can install it from extensions.gnome.org here: https://extensions.gnome.org/extension/4922/white-border-overlay/

 ## WARNING